| Title: | Mutation Models for Pedigree Likelihood Computations |

 Ignored unless |

-parameters, the output format is dictated by the format
+When mut is a mutationModel, the output format is dictated by the format

-option, with the
+option, with the following possibilities:

 A data frame with 2 rows labelled 'female' and 'male'.